rudolphmax/learnyouahaskell/markdown/06_higher-order-functions.md

 If it was `False` before, it stays that way because this current element is not it.
 If it was `True`, we leave it at that.

-The right fold, `foldr`{.function .label} works in a similar way to the left fold, only the accumulator eats up the values from the right.
+The right fold, `foldr` works in a similar way to the left fold, only the accumulator eats up the values from the right.
 Also, the left fold's binary function has the accumulator as the first parameter and the current value as the second one (so `\acc x -> ...`), the right fold's binary function has the current value as the first parameter and the accumulator as the second one (so `\x acc -> ...`).
 It kind of makes sense that the right fold has the accumulator on the right, because it folds from the right side.